awsdocs/amazon-route53-docs/doc_source/white-label-name-servers.md

 **Value**
 The IPv4 or IPv6 address of one of the Route 53 name servers in your reusable delegation set\.
-If you specify the wrong IP addresses when you created records for your white label name servers, your website or web application will become unavailable on the internet when you perform subsequent steps\.
+If you specify the wrong IP addresses when you created records for your white\-label name servers, your website or web application will become unavailable on the internet when you perform subsequent steps\.
 Even if you correct the IP addresses immediately, your website or web application will remain unavailable for the duration of the TTL\.

 **Routing Policy**
 Specify **Simple**\.

 ## Step 6: Update NS and SOA records<a name="white-label-name-servers-update-ns-soa-records"></a>

-Update SOA and NS records in the hosted zones that you want to use white label name servers for\.
+Update SOA and NS records in the hosted zones that you want to use white\-label name servers for\.
 Perform Step 6 through Step 8 for one hosted zone and the corresponding domain at a time, then repeat for another hosted zone and domain\.

 **Important**
-Start with the Amazon Route 53 hosted zone that has the same domain name \(such as example\.com\) as the white label name servers \(such as ns1\.example\.com\)\.
+Start with the Amazon Route 53 hosted zone that has the same domain name \(such as example\.com\) as the white\-label name servers \(such as ns1\.example\.com\)\.

-1. Update the SOA record by replacing the name of the Route 53 name server with the name of one of your white label name servers
+1. Update the SOA record by replacing the name of the Route 53 name server with the name of one of your white\-label name servers

    **Example**